Syzyf21/log-archive/README.md

 ## Overview

 You run the tool by using `./log-archive.sh <logs_directory> <time_in_seconds>` , 1st argument is required but 2nd is optional.
 2nd argument makes it that the script will archive logs every given amount of seconds.
+Archives are stored in ~/log-archive/archives

 ## How to install